 How to Get to the Bridge

-Whether you are starting on the Manhattan or Queens side, you need to know the exact entrance locations.
+Whether you are starting on the Manhattan or Queens side, you need to find the pedestrian entrances.
 The entrance on the Manhattan side is on East 60th Street, midway between First and Second Avenues.
 The nearest subway stop is Lexington Avenue-59th Street, which is served by the N, R, W, 4, 5, and 6 trains.
 You will then have to walk two blocks east.

 At the Queens-end of the bridge is Queensboro Plaza, an elevated subway station.
-Be forewarned—Queensboro Plaza can be congested and walking through will be slow and challenging.
+Be forewarned—Queensboro Plaza can be congested (especially come rush hour) and walking through will be slow and challenging.
 The entrance to the bridge is at Crescent Street and Queens Plaza North.
 If you are taking the subway, grab the number 7, N, or W (weekdays only).